 Take these moments to infuse your company with a brand personality and solve problems for current customers.
 Dealing with complaints on social media isn’t ideal, but it’s widespread, making social media one of your toolbox’s vital customer service touchpoints.

 Halfway there?
 Congratulations!
-Luckily, you’ve learned a bit more about what Customer Touchpoints are and their interconnection with customer experience.
-If you’d like to take the extra mile and learn more about how customer experience can help you gain more happy, loyal customers and increase your business growth, download our free eBook: The Hacker’s Guide to Customer Experience – CX= Emotion x Value.
+Luckily, you’ve learned more about Customer Touchpoints and their interconnection with customer experience.
+If you’d like to take the extra mile and learn more about how customer experience can help you gain customer satisfaction and customer loyalty and increase customer interactions, download our free eBook: The Hacker’s Guide to Customer Experience – CX= Emotion x Value.